mcg25035/TeamStats/README.md

 # TeamStats
-A plugin that stat data from players, send to discord , google sheet and other medias.
+A plugin that stat data from players,and send it to discord , google sheet and other medias.
 Especially for team manager and members.

 Require [BetterTeams](https://www.spigotmc.org/resources/better-teams.17129/) , [DiscordSRV](https://www.spigotmc.org/resources/discordsrv.18494/)(Optional).